Syntomic cycle classes and prismatic Poincar\'e duality: Cycle classes

 Passing to each grade and using the fact that $\Sigma^\infty$ takes the smash product to the tensor product, we need to check that for $r_1,\ldots,r_n\in\Z_+$ and $r=\sum_{i=1}^nr_i$,

 Now by Remark \ref{prodpair},

 so the desired coconnectivity follows by applying Proposition \ref{cr0} $n$ times. \end{proof}

-Cycle classes can be upgraded to cycle maps as follows:
+Cycle classes can be upgraded to Gysin maps as follows:

-\begin{definition}[Cycle maps] Fix $r\in\N$.
+\begin{definition}[Gysin maps] Fix $r\in\N$.
 Let $Y\to X$ be a regular immersion of codimension $r$, $\Y\to\X$ be its deformation to the normal cone and $\Y_0\to\X_0$ be the closed fiber.
-Then the \emph{cycle map} of $Y\to X$ is constructed as the composition
+Then the \emph{Gysin map} of $Y\to X$ is constructed as the composition